TrellixVulnTeam/swahilipython_SCMU/Doc/library/resource.rst

    A deprecated alias of :exc:`OSError`.

    .. versionchanged:: 3.3
-      Following :pep:`3151`, this class was made an alias of :exc:`OSError`.
+      Following :pep:`3151`, this kundi was made an alias of :exc:`OSError`.

 Resource Limits